 The most drastic way of adjusting the action is by adjusting the neck relief.
 Neck relief basically means the amount of bow the neck has.
-Most guitar necks have a truss rod, which is a steel rod that gives the neck it’s bow.
-Most guitar necks aren’t perfectly straight, which is good, as that’s how it’s intended.
-If the neck bows too much one way or the other, it can cause problems with the action.
+Most guitar necks have a truss rod, which is a steel rod that gives the neck its bow (read about truss rods here).
+Most guitar necks aren’t perfectly straight by design, but if the neck bows too much one way or the other, it can cause problems with the action.

 Once you’ve removed the saddle, mark the bottom with a sharpie.
 Then, put a piece of sandpaper on a flat surface and sand down the bottom of the bridge.
 You can see by the amount of sharpie on the bottom if you’re sanding it down even.

-Go very slow, and regularly check to see if it’s alright.
+Go very slow and regularly check to see if it’s alright.
 Always test if the notes don’t buzz at any frets.
-Audible buzz occurs, you’ve gone too far.
+If audible buzz occurs, you’ve gone too far.

 The same can be done with the nut, but doing the bridge is best, as nuts are more precisely cut and can be hard to replace if something goes wrong.
-DIY-ing a saddle is easy enough, but trying to cut a nut yourself can be very challenging, and require certain tools that can be very expensive.
+DIY-ing a saddle is easy enough, but trying to cut a nut yourself can be very challenging and require certain tools which can be very expensive.

-The downside of adjusting the action on a classical guitar is that you can’t really effectively adjust the intonation, so don’t go too extreme with adjusting your action, or you run the risk of bad intonation.
+The downside of adjusting the action on a classical guitar is that you can’t effectively adjust the intonation, so don’t go too extreme with adjusting your action or you run the risk of bad intonation.
 For more on understanding and adjusting intonation, check out our full guide here.

-Adjusting the action on an acoustic guitar is very similar to adjusting it on a classical guitar.
+Adjusting the action on an acoustic guitar is a very similar process as a classical guitar.
 But the main difference is that acoustic guitars usually have a truss rod.

 Checking the truss rod is step one to adjusting your action in this case.
-Look down the neck at the headstock, and see how much it bows.
+Look down the neck at the headstock and see how much it bows.
 If it slightly bows away from the strings, it’s perfect.
-If it bows too much or too lit;e, you’ll have to adjust the truss rod.
+If it bows too much or too little, you’ll have to adjust the truss rod.

-This can be done by screwing off the truss rod cover on the headstock, and using the appropriate size allen key to turn it one way or another (depending on which way you want to adjust it).
-Go in quarter turns, and wait a couple hours between quarter turns, as it takes some time for the neck to properly set.
+This can be done by unscrewing the truss rod cover on the headstock and using the appropriate size Allen key to turn it one way or another (depending on which way you want to adjust it).
+Go in quarter turns and wait a couple hours between quarter turns, as it takes some time for the neck to properly set.
 Retune and check it again.

-If that’s not enough to adjust the action to where you like it, follow the same steps as for c;assical guitar.
+If that’s not enough to adjust the action to where you like it, follow the same steps as for classical guitar.

 There’s a few different types of bridges, which are all set up in a different way.

-This type of bridge is what we call a ‘hardtail’ bridge, which means that the bridge is not supposed to remove, and is generally easiest to maintain.
-Gibson style (Les Pauls, Flying V’s, Explorer etc.) guitars often come with tune-o-matic style bridges.
+This type of bridge is what we call a ‘hardtail’ bridge, which means the bridge is not intended to remove and is generally easiest to maintain.
+Gibson style (Les Pauls, Flying V’s, Explorer etc.) guitars often come with Tune-o-matic style bridges.

-Tune-matic bridges consist of two parts, the saddle, and the stoptail.
+Tune-o-matic bridges consist of two parts, the saddle, and the stoptail.
 The saddle is where the strings touch the bridge, and this is where you’ll do your adjustments.
 The stoptail is just there to hold the strings.
-Some tune-o-matic bridges don’t have the stoptail, in which case the strings usually go through the body and come out one the other side.
+Some Tune-o-matic bridges don’t have the stoptail, in which case the strings usually go through the body and come out one the other side.

-Besides the tune-o-matic, there’s other hardtail bridges.
-Most hardtail bridges that are not tune-o-matic bridges look roughly like some bridges on the images below.
-These bridges are usually either string-thru, or top-loading.
+Besides the Tune-o-matic, there are other hardtail bridges.
+Most hardtail bridges that are not Tune-o-matic look roughly like some bridges in the images below.
+These bridges are usually either string-thru or top-loading.
 String-thru bridges include holes that are drilled through the body, through which you run the strings.
 Top-loading means the strings are blocked by the bridge itself, and these do not include holes that go through the body.

-Adjusting these is very simple, and very precise.
-On these types of bridges you can usually set the action of each individual string, which is nice and precise, but it takes a little more time.
-You adjust the action by using a small allen key.
-On some hardtail bridges, you’ve got two screws per string, so you’ll have to make sure they stay flush, or otherwise your bridge will not be even, which can compromise tuning stability.
+Adjusting these is very simple and very precise.
+On these types of bridges, you can usually set the action of each individual string, which is nice and precise, but it takes a little more time.
+You adjust the action by using a small Allen key.
+On some hardtail bridges, you have two screws per string, so you’ll have to make sure they stay flush.
+Otherwise your bridge won’t be even, which can compromise tuning stability.

 Floyd Rose style bridges can move up and down, which allow crazy cool effects like pinch squeals and divebombs.
 These bridges are very much loved as well as hated.
 Common complaints include that they’re hard to set up, and that string changes take a lot longer (some people even hardtail them to avoid this).
-Some of the common praises include tuning stability (tuning a Floyd Rose takes a while, but after it’s tuned, it will stay in tune for a LONG time, making it great for using live), and the ability to make some very interesting sounds.
+Some of the common praises include tuning stability (Tuning a Floyd Rose takes a while, but it will stay in tune for a LONG time, making it great for using live), and the ability to make some very interesting sounds.
 These guitars are therefore very popular among lead guitarists.

 Other examples of tremolo’s include the Kahler (double-locking tremolo) and the Bigsby (subtle tremolo, otherwise dubbed ‘vibrato’).

-The Bigsby bridge usually comes on guitars that are jazz-oriented, and are a lot more subtle than a regular tremolo. they only move down, and not very far.
+The Bigsby bridge usually comes on guitars that are jazz-oriented, and are a lot more subtle than a regular tremolo.
+They only move down, and not very far.
 These bridges were not designed for crazy effects, but for subtle movements.
-The Bigsby vibrato is a little different to the other tremolo’s, as the saddles don’t actually move.
+The Bigsby vibrato is a little different from the other tremeloes, as the saddles don’t actually move.
 The part that moves is behind the bridge.
-This means that the action can be adjusted like a regular hardtail.
+This means the action can be adjusted like a regular hardtail.

 Frequently Asked Questions

 This can happen for a few reasons.
-Reason number one is changes in temperature and humidity.
+The most common is changes in temperature and humidity.
 Guitars are mostly wood, and wood changes size pretty drastically.
 The stronger the difference in humidity or temperature between two locations, the more the wood will move.
 This movement can cause the neck to bow more or less than it did before.
 In more extreme cases, it could be the metal that made the difference.
-Metal changes size similar to wood, but it does so less drastically.
+Metal changes size similar to wood, but less drastically.

-What specific tools you need is specific to which type of instrument you’re trying to adjust.
-For acoustic guitars, you might need tools like sandpaper and hammers, but for electric guitars, a set of screwdrivers and allen keys will get you very far.
+The tools you’ll need are specific to which type of instrument you’re trying to adjust.
+For acoustic guitars, you might need tools like sandpaper and hammers.
+For electric guitars, a set of screwdrivers and Allen keys should be all you need.
 We recommend investing in a guitar toolkit.
 Many companies make these kits, including Ernie Ball, d’Addario and Fender.
-These kits usually clock in at less than $50, and are a very worthwhile investment for any guitar player.
-These kits often include the appropriate tools, like epliers, allen keys and different rulers and feeler gauges, as well as micro-fiber cloths and polishing aids.
+These kits usually clock in at less than $50 and are a very worthwhile investment for any guitar player.
+They often include the appropriate tools, like pliers, Allen keys, and different rulers and feeler gauges, as well as micro-fiber cloths and polishing aids.

-This is something that’s very common, and it can happen for a multitude of reasons.
+This is very common and it can happen for a multitude of reasons.
 The most common reason is that these guitars are poorly set up.
-These guitars are cheap because they include cheap parts as well as being mass produced, which means that not every guitar is set up with a lot of attention.
+These guitars are cheap because they include cheap parts, and the manufacturers tend to have more relaxed quality control, which means not every guitar is set up with a lot of attention.

 Another reason the action is high is because it can’t be any lower.
 This can happen because of uneven frets.
 Uneven frets can make the strings buzz more, which means you can’t bring the strings closer to the fretboard without the notes buzzing out very fast.

-Another reason this happens is because the wood is warped.
-This can cause the same problem as I described above, on which the frets become uneven and cause a lot of buzz.
+Another potential cause could be the wood is warped.
+This can cause the same problem we described above, where the frets become uneven and cause a lot of buzz.

-Short Answer: yes.
+The short answer is yes.
 This happens because the strings have more space to resonate, which increases fullness and sustain.
-Which is the entire reason acoustic and classical guitars (which have a naturally ‘weaker’ tone compared to electric guitars) generally have high action.
-This causes the dilemma in which you have to decide if you want better playability, or a better tone.
+That’s the entire reason acoustic and classical guitars (which have a naturally ‘weaker’ tone than electric guitars) generally have high action.
+This causes the dilemma in which you have to decide if you want better playability or a better tone.
 A balance has to be found within these two parameters, which can be an entire artform in itself.
-Getting the perfect balance takes some practise, as well as knowledge of the instrument in your hands.
+Getting the perfect balance takes some practice, as well as knowledge of the instrument in your hands.
 So, does a high action improve tone?
 Yes, absolutely.

-Obvious answer: yes.
 Every guitar can have low action, but the question is if you want that or not.
-Okay, I’m being kind of pedantic here, but a balance has to be found between playability and tone.
+A balance has to be found between playability and tone.
 Having low action (and thus less sustain and ‘body’) is more manageable on an electric guitar, as it goes through an amp, speaker, and maybe some pedals.
 But with an acoustic guitar, there’s not much you can do in terms of tone.
 If an acoustic guitar doesn’t sound good with low action, there is no real way to improve that, other than raising the action.

 Some acoustic guitars can handle low action.
 Unfortunately, these guitars are generally pretty expensive, as they have to be built very well to sound good and have low action.
-Martin Guitars is known for having guitars with very low action, as well as guitars with higher action.
-Martin Jr. guitars are a good option for those players who want a very playable guitar that sound good at a slightly more budget friendly price.
+Martin Guitars are known for making guitars with very low action, as well as guitars with higher action.
+Martin Jr. guitars are a good option for players who want a very playable guitar that sounds good at a slightly more budget-friendly price.
 Most of these guitars are still $500+, but you absolutely get something very good for a good price.